IsCodingTime/MyMicroIDE/README.md

 QQ:3201557995<br>
 QQ email:3201557995@qq.com
 ## About copyright / license
-We use the Apache license as the license, which clearly states what you can and cannot do.
-For details, see https://apache.org/licenses/
+We use the GPL as the license, which clearly states what you can and cannot do.
+For details, see https://www.gnu.org/licenses/gpl-3.0.en.html
 ##  About third party code references
 None at present
 ## About the ideas